Hurtak/sshfs-box/README.md

 ## Usage

-- create `~/.config/sshfs-box.json` file
+- `sshfs-box`
+    - starts the interface for mounting/unmounting
+    - when run for the first time, it will prompt to create new config
-- add configuration
+- `sshfs-box --config`
+    - configure remote & local paths to connect
+    - config is stored in ~/.config/sshfs-box.json

+### Configuration

 - `urls` array of strings of remote locations where sshfs-box will try to connect
 - `folder` string of local folder where remote locations will be mounted (does not need to exist)

-### Example configuration

 ```json
 {